dboddie-canonical-work/disgorged-docs/the-hidraw-interface.rst

 **Auto-Connect**: no **Attributes**: - Should specify a single path attribute: \* ``path`` (slot): path to hidraw device node e.g. /dev/hidraw0 - Or three attributes: \* ``usb-vendor`` (slot): integer representing the USB Vendor ID, must be in range 0 < vid <= 65535 \* ``usb-product`` (slot): integer representing the USB Product ID, must be in range 0 <= vid <= 65535 \* ``path`` (slot): path where a symlink will be created to the device e.g. ``/dev/hidraw-mydevice``

-To use a hidraw device, the snap developer must add :ref:``plugs: [ hidraw ]`` to a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema>`.
+To use a hidraw device, the snap developer must add ``plugs: [ hidraw ]`` to a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`.
 The snap user can then access a specific hidraw device with an `interface connection <interface-management.md#the-hidraw-interface-heading--manual-connections>`__.

 Use ``snap interface hidraw`` to see which hidraw devices are available on the system.